As an Amazon Associate I earn from qualifying purchases.

 A Bowl of Fluffly Chickpea Brine or Aquafaba with some chickpeas on the side

-Talking about magic, this funny named ingredient is just that.
-If you are sentimental about that ultra fluffy raw egg-white meringue, then this is the replacer for you.
-By beating chickpea brine for a few minutes, you’ll achieve a remarkable similar consistency, guaranteed to fluff any recipe.
+Speaking of magic, this funny-named ingredient is just that.
+If you are missing that ultra fluffy meringue from raw egg-white, then this is the replacer for you.
+By beating chickpea brine for a few minutes, youโ€™ll achieve a remarkable similar consistency, guaranteed to fluff any recipe.

 1 egg: 3 tablespoons of aquafaba per 1 large egg.
 Use 2 tablespoons of aquafaba per 1 large egg white.